-I Found A Bad VA: Now What?
+I Chose a Bad Virtual Assistant: Now What?

-With a W-2 team member, even in a right-to-work state, you have to document every situation and put them on a performance improvement plan.
-If not, the team member will file unemployment, or worse, file a lawsuit.
-Dealing with the aftermath of a bad employee is just as bad, if not worse, than dealing with them while they were a part of the team.
+With a W-2 team member, even in a right-to-work state, property managers have to document every situation and put the employee on a performance improvement plan.
+If not, the team member can file unemployment or pursue a lawsuit.
+In some cases, dealing with the aftermath of a bad employee is just as bad, if not worse, than dealing with them while they were a part of the team.

 However, to end a relationship with a contracted virtual assistant is as easy as informing them when their last day is and paying the final paycheck.
-With VPM Solutions, it is as simple as closing the job and allowing the system to pay the remote team member any approved timesheets.
+With VPM Solutions, it is as simple as closing the job and allowing the system to pay the remote team member their final approved timesheets.

 Are they failing at this job because they have no direction?
-Are you delegating or abdicating?

-Do they understand the measurables and are the measurables reasonable?
+Do they understand the measurables, and are the measurables reasonable?

 Have they had the appropriate training?

 Before giving up on a team member, be honest and really determine if this is a team member challenge or a company or management challenge.
 Many times, property managers bring on the right person but then put them in a position to fail.

 However, if you ask these questions and the best solution is still to let the person go, don't linger over the change that needs to be made.

 How to Avoid Bad Team Members